BaggioWongHK/BaggioWongHK/README.md

 28. Attaining simplicity is exceedingly complex, but it is generally worth it.
 29. Meritocracy over autocracy or democracy.
 30. Function over form unless function derives from, or is tied to form.
+31. However much time and effort we think we need to master something, we need to at least double the amount of actual practice.

 ## D. Work and Culture (Individuals) ([Back to top](#preamble))